How We Evaluate

 • Clear beginning, middle, and end

-• Logical flow between points
+• Logical progression between points

 • Appropriate level of detail

-• Staying focused on the question
+• Staying focused without tangents

 The difference is specificity.
 Good feedback points to a particular moment, identifies what could change, and suggests how to change it.
-That's what RoleSignal aims to provide.

 How to Use Your Feedback

-1
+1. 1

-Read the full transcript
+Read your transcript first

-2
+2. 2

-3
+3. 3

 Pick one thing to work on

-4
+4. 4

 See it in action